Do missiles home in or hone in on a target? Home in and hone in are commonly confused phrases which both refer to narrowing in on a particular topic.

 - Researchers are working to hone in on the cause of the disease.

-- The novel also uses a beautiful and poetic style to hone in its themes.
+- The poem uses a flowery and ostentatious style to hone in its themes.

 Honing In or Homing In?